SQL Exercise: Customer have placed no order or one or more orders

 SQL JOINS: Exercise-10 with Solution

-Write a SQL statement to make a report with customer name, city, order number, order date, and order amount in ascending order according to the order date to find that either any of the existing customers have placed no order or placed one or more orders.
+Write a SQL statement to make a report with customer name, city, order number, order date, and order amount in ascending order according to the order date to determine whether any of the existing customers have placed an order or not.

 Sample table: orders